neponn/ring-tile-card/docs/advanced.md

 # Advanced configuration

 `ring-tile` doesn't support templating.
-To avoid too much configuration complexity, `ring-tile` has been designed to work well with [`card-mod`](https://github.com/thomasloven/lovelace-card-mod), which supports templating very well.
+To avoid complexity, `ring-tile` has been designed to work well with [`card-mod`](https://github.com/thomasloven/lovelace-card-mod), which supports templating very well.

 If you haven't used it before, `card-mod` is an awesome plugin that enables you to dynamically manipulate the styling of any Home Assistant card.
 Make sure you are familiar with it before reading on.